Apollo 18 (film): Plot

 Anderson speculates that the true purpose of the "ICBM warning device" is to monitor the aliens, and that it is the source of the interference.
 Anderson and Walker attempt to switch the device off, only to discover it has been destroyed, with the same non-human tracks surrounding it.
-Walker shows signs of a developing infection, such as vein discoloration (possibly caused by necrosis) and blood-shot eyes, and he becomes contentious and paranoid.
+Walker shows signs of a developing infection, and he becomes contentious and paranoid.
 The mission cameras capture a rock sample moving around in the interior of Liberty, revealing that the aliens are camouflaged as Moon rocks.
 Increasingly delusional, Walker attempts to destroy the cameras within Liberty with a hammer, but he accidentally damages other controls, causing Liberty to depressurize.
-Realizing the Soviet LK lander is their only source of oxygen, the pair travel to the LK lander in their Lunar rover.
-Walker becomes agitated, believing he should not leave the Moon because of the risk of spreading the infection to Earth, and causes the rover to crash.
-As the rover crashes, the camera catches glimpses of the large space rocks, which begin to grow legs similar to that of spiders.
+Realizing the Soviet LK lander is their only source of oxygen, the pair travels to the LK lander in their Lunar rover.
+Walker becomes agitated, believing he should not leave the Moon because of the risk of spreading the infection to Earth and causes the rover to crash.

 Anderson awakens and tracks Walker to a crater.
 Walker is pulled into the crater by the creatures.
-Anderson gives chase, but he is confronted by the aliens, and flees to the Soviet LK and uses its radio to contact USSR Mission Control, who connect him to the Department of Defense.
+Anderson gives chase, but he is confronted by the aliens and flees to the Soviet LK and uses its radio to contact USSR Mission Control who connect him to the Department of Defense.
 The Deputy Secretary informs Anderson that they cannot allow him to return to Earth, admitting they are aware of the situation and incorrectly believe he is also infected.
-Anderson manages to contact Grey and they make arrangements for Anderson to return to Freedom.
-Anderson prepares the lander for launch, but Walker arrives, revealing that he survived the alien encounter and demanding to be let in.
+Grey manages to contact Anderson and they make arrangements for Anderson to return to Freedom.
+Anderson prepares the lander for launch when Walker suddenly arrives, revealing that he survived the alien encounter and demanding to be let in.
 However, he is now completely psychotic and when Anderson refuses to let him in, he tries to break the lander's window with a hammer.
 Before Walker can enter the vehicle, he is swarmed with rock aliens which break his helmet open and kill him; his body is dragged away by a much larger alien rock.

-Anderson launches, but the DoD tells Grey that Anderson is infected, and orders him to abort the rescue or ground communication (without which the CSM will be unable to return to Earth) will be cut off.
-The lander's engines shut off as it enters orbit; while it is in free fall, small rocks within the craft float in the air, some of which reveal themselves to be rock aliens.
+Anderson launches, but the DoD informs Grey that Anderson is infected and orders him to abort the rescue or ground communication (without which the CSM will be unable to return to Earth) will be cut off.
+The lander enters orbit; while it is in free fall, small rocks within the craft begin to float in the air, some of which reveal themselves to be rock aliens.
 Anderson is attacked and infected by the rock aliens, preventing him from controlling the vehicle.
-Grey warns Anderson that he is approaching too fast, and the footage ends abruptly, implying that the LK and Freedom collided.
+Grey warns Anderson that he is approaching too fast, and the footage ends abruptly, as the LK and Freedom collide.